MicroPhase/antsdr_doc_en/source/device_and_usage_manual/ANTSDR_U_Series_Module/ANTSDR_U200_Reference_Manual/AntsdrU200_Unpacking_examination.md

 The unboxing process for the U200 is similar to that of the U220.
 ANTSDR runs firmware compatible with USRP UHD, and during use, it is primarily operated through software that supports the USRP B210.
 First, connect the device to your computer via a USB 3.0 port—these are usually marked in blue, though this may vary depending on the computer model.
 Then, right-click on the Start Menu and open Device Manager.

-In the "Other Devices" section, you should see a device named WestBridge, indicating that the USB driver is not yet installed.
-Inside the provided documentation under the firmware directory, you will find a compressed file named erllc_uhd_winusb_driver.
+In the "Other Devices" section, you should see a device named **WestBridge**, indicating that the USB driver is not yet installed.
+Inside the provided documentation under the `firmware` directory, you will find a compressed file named `erllc_uhd_winusb_driver`.
 Extract it to obtain the installer package.

 ![u220_west](../ANTSDR_U220_Reference_Manual/AntsdrU220_Reference_Manual.assets/u220_west.png)